luc-ass/homebridge-efergy/README.md

 homebridge-plugin for [EnergyHive](https://www.energyhive.com/) / [Efergy Engage](https://engage.efergy.com/).

 #Installation
 Follow the instruction in [NPM](https://www.npmjs.com/package/homebridge) for the homebridge server installation.
-The plugin is not jet published through [NPM](https://www.npmjs.com/package/homebridge-efergy) and should be installed "globally" by typing:
+The plugin is published through [NPM](https://www.npmjs.com/package/homebridge-efergy) and should be installed "globally" by typing:

     sudo npm install -g homebridge-efergy